 Artificial Intelligence Acts Natural

-Inbound marketing is subject to advances and innovations only made possible since the rise of AI, which is still rapidly rising.
+Inbound marketing is subject to advances and innovations only made possible since the rise of AI.
 Most new customers today start with a search of the web.
-The new customers you attract will often begin their buyer's journey by asking a question out loud, either into their phone or at one of those increasingly common home-assistant devices like Alexa or Google Home.
+The new customers you attract will often begin their buyer’s journey by asking a question out loud, either into their phone or at one of those increasingly common home-assistant devices like Alexa or Google Home.

 Natural language processing (NLP) is the AI technology that allows computers to listen to human vocal activity, analyze and decipher it, apply the query and select the best response based on the available dataset.
 AI has made it possible for humans to use natural language to verbally interact with their devices, significantly broadening the popular adoption of such technologies that help funnel new customers into your business.